 The best way to save your teeth and keep a healthy smile is to take good preventive measures.

 Regardless of your age or lifestyle, you can be at risk of various oral health problems if you don’t pay attention to the health of your teeth and gums.

 Prevent painful and often costly dental problems.
 If it’s been a while since you’re last checkup, make an appointment for a checkup and teeth cleaning at our Kallangur clinic today.

 For more details, go to our dental checkup and clean page.

 There are many excellent ways to whiten the teeth and all have advantages and disadvantages.
 Since each case is different there is no one best way.

 When staining is present on the surface, the dentist can professionally clean the teeth, often producing a fresher, whiter appearance.

 On the other hand, when staining is actually in the tooth, below the surface, there are a number of ways to whiten the teeth.
 Sometimes simply replacing old, worn out fillings that are failing at the edges can produce better looking front teeth.
 Alternatively, when the enamel is heavily stained, crowns or facings may be the best option.
-The dentists have access to continuing education in the latest dental techniques and they can give advice as to the best choices for you.
+Dentists have access to continuing education in the latest dental techniques and they can give advice as to the best choices for you.

 Learn more about professional dental whitening.
 Go to our teeth whitening page.

 A toothache is always a sign that you need to see a dentist as soon as possible.
-In the mean time you can take pain killers if necessary, if you cannot get to a dentist see your GP for antibiotics, but before you finish your antibiotic course see a dentist because antibiotics can only stop the infection for few days, if its not treated in time the infection becomes more aggressive.
+In the meantime you can take pain killers if necessary, if you cannot get to a dentist see your GP for antibiotics, but before you finish your antibiotic course see a dentist because antibiotics can only stop the infection for few days.
+If its not treated in time the infection becomes more aggressive.